lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 For the Attestation CDI, the {{< regref "ATTEST_SW_BINDING" >}} is used, all other inputs are the same.

 When invoking an advance operation, both versions are advanced, one after the other.
-There are thus two kmac transactions.
+There are thus two KMAC transactions.
 The first trasnaction uses the Sealing CDI internal key, {{< regref "SEALING_SW_BINDING" >}} and other common inputs.
 The second transaction uses the Attestation CDI internal key, {{< regref "ATTEST_SW_BINDING" >}} and other common inputs.